apache/incubator-spot/spot-oa/oa/flow/ipynb_templates/ThreatInvestigation.md

 `generate_dendro(ip, inbound, outbound, twoway, date):` - This function groups the results from all three dictionaries into a json file, adding additionals level if the dictionaries include network context for each IP.
 The results are stored in the _threat-dendro-&lt;ip&gt;.json_ file.

-`details_inbound(ip, inbound):` -  This function executes a query to the _flow_ table looking for all additional information between the shought IP (threat) and the IP's in the 'top_n' dictionaries.
+`details_inbound(anchor, inbound, outbond, twoway):` -  This function executes a query to the _flow_ table looking for all additional information between the shought IP (threat) and the IP's in the 'top_n' dictionaries.
 The results will be stored in the _sbdet-&lt;ip&gt;.tsv_ file.

 `add_threat(ip,threat_title):`- Creates or updates the _threats.csv_ file, appending the IP and Title from the web form.
 This will serve as the menu for the Story Board.